FoxedGuy/hough-gpu/readme.md

 - OpenMP

 ### Building
-When in the main folder:
+When in the project folder:
 ```
 $ mkdir build && cd build
 $ cmake build ..